mesosphere/dcos-docs-site/pages/1.11/installing/production/patching/index.md

 ## Important guidelines

 - Review the [release notes](/1.11/release-notes/) before patching DC/OS.
 - Due to a cluster configuration issue with overlay networks, it is recommended to set `enable_ipv6` to false in `config.yaml` when patching or configuring a new cluster.
-If you have already patched to DC/OS 1.11.x without configuring `enable_ipv6` or if `config.yaml` file is set to `true` then do not add new nodes until DC/OS 1.11.3 has been released.
+If you have already patched to DC/OS 1.11.x without configuring `enable_ipv6` or if `config.yaml` file is set to `true`, then do not add new nodes until DC/OS 1.11.3 has been released.
 You can find additional information and a more robust remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302).
 - There are new options in the `config.yaml` file which must be declared prior to patching.
 Even if you have previously installed DC/OS successfully with your `config.yaml` file, the file will require new additions to function with DC/OS 1.11.
 Check if `fault_domain_enabled` and `enable_ipv6` are added in the `config.yaml` file.
 You can review the sample file [here](1.11/installing/production/deploying-dcos/installation/#create-a-configuration-file).
 - If IPv6 is disabled in the kernel, then IPv6 must be disabled in the `config.yaml` file for the patch to succeed.
 - DC/OS Enterprise now enforces license keys.
 The license key must reside in a genconf/license.txt file or the patch will fail. [enterprise type="inline" size="small" /]